-2.3 Refusing or failing without compelling justification to submit to Sample collection after notification as authorized in these Anti-Doping Rules, or otherwise evading Sample collection.
+Evading Sample Collection or, without compelling justification, refusing or failing to submit to Sample collection after notification as authorized in these Anti-Doping Rules, or otherwise evading Sample collection. other applicable anti-doping rules.

 [Comment to Article 2.3: Failure or refusal to submit to Sample collection after notification was prohibited in almost all pre-Code anti-doping rules.
 This Article expands the typical pre-Code rule to include "otherwise evading Sample collection" as prohibited conduct.
 Thus, for example, it would be an anti-doping rule violation if it were established that an Athlete was hiding from a Doping Control official to evade notification or Testing.
 A violation of "refusing or failing to submit to Sample collection" may be based on either intentional or negligent conduct of the Athlete, while "evading" Sample collection contemplates intentional conduct by the Athlete.]